notresponding2u/chroma-wrapper/README.md

 - Works only on Windows 10.
 - No exit, except ctrl+c
 - You need to install Connect from Razer synapse to be able to connect to the SDK.
+- The library with the hook is throwing some error, because of US keyboard layout.
+But still works fine for the effect.

 I will add some other functionalities later.